spsanchore13/spsanchore13/README.md

 <span style="font-size:22px;">👋 Namaste!
 I'm Shantilal Patliya, a Passionate Full Stack MERN Developer from India.</span>

 ## <span style="font-size:20px;">💻 About Me</span>
-<p style="font-size:22px;">I'm dedicated, determined, and fueled by my passion for web development.
+<span style="font-size:24px;">I'm dedicated, determined, and fueled by my passion for web development.
 My journey as a developer has been an exciting one, and I specialize in the MERN stack (MongoDB, Express.js, React, Node.js).
 I thrive on challenges and believe in continuous learning to enhance both my professional and interpersonal skills.
-With every project, I aim to contribute to the growth and success of organizations while making the most of my abilities and knowledge.</p>
+With every project, I aim to contribute to the growth and success of organizations while making the most of my abilities and knowledge.</span>

 ## <span style="font-size:20px;">🌱 Learning</span>
 <span style="font-size:18px;">Currently, I'm on an incredible learning path, expanding my expertise in full-stack web development at Masai School.
 I'm immersing myself in cutting-edge technologies and staying up-to-date with the latest industry trends.
 Through this, I strive to provide innovative solutions and build remarkable user experiences.</span>